Biden or Trump? Many Germans don't like either – DW – 07/05/2024

 Biden or Trump?
 Many Germans don't like eitherJuly 5, 2024

-The future of democracy in the US is in danger, according to 67% of those polled.
+The future of democracy in the United States is in danger, according to 67% of those polled.

 US President Joe Biden is more popular in Germany than his challenger, former President Donald Trump.
-However, only 28% of those surveyed in the Deutschlandtrend poll think he is the more convincing candidate.
-Only 9% say the same of Trump.
+However, only 28% of those surveyed in the Deutschlandtrend poll think he is the more convincing candidate while 9% say the same of Trump.

-However, there are major differences when it comes to which party respondents support.
+There are major differences though when it comes to which party respondents support.
 Among Germans who support the far-right Alternative for Germany (AfD) party, 40% say that Trump would be the better candidate.
-Biden receives the most support from supporters of the Greens, at 45%.
+Biden is backed most by supporters of the Greens, at 45%.

 Cautious mood in Germany

-July is usually a relaxed month in Germany.
-The school year ends, companies go on vacation, the government takes a break, and many people go on vacation.
+July is usually relatively relaxed in Germany.
+It's the end of the school year in many Germany states, business often shut for a summer break, the government is in recess and many people take holidays.

-This year, there is also the European Men's Football Championship.
-This brings back memories of 2006, when Germany enjoyed a "summer fairy tale" full of lightness and joy during the World Cup.
+This year, there is also the Euro 2024, the European football championships.
+This brings back memories of 2006, when Germany enjoyed a "summer fairy tale" full of lightness and joy during the football World Cup.

 But 2024 is not 2006.
-The German national team has certainly done well up to the round of 16 and, according to Deutschlandtrend, more than half of Germans believe that the team will at least reach the semifinals.
-However, given the global mood of crisis and the politically uncertain future, many people are not feeling carefree this summer.
+The German national team has certainly done well up, making into the quarterfinals.
+According to Deutschlandtrend, the majority of Germans believe that the team will reach the semifinals.
+Despite this, many Germans aren't feeling that carefree because of global crises and a politically uncertain future.
 Of those questioned in the Deutschlandtrend survey, 69% are also concerned about the future of democracy in Germany.

-79% of Germans are disappointed with the work of the coalition government.
-Only 19% think the coalition of the center-left Social Democratic Party (SPD), the ecologist Greens, and the neoliberal Free Democratic Party (FDP) has done a good job.
-And this is reflected in political attitudes.
+79% of Germans are disappointed with the work of the coalition government and only 19% think the coalition of the center-left Social Democratic Party (SPD), the environmental Greens party, and the neo-liberal Free Democratic Party (FDP) has done a good job.
+This is reflected in political attitudes.

-If general elections were to be held this week, the three coalition parties would fall far short of a majority and together would hardly receive more support than the center-right opposition bloc of the Christian Democratic Union/Christian Social Union (CDU/CSU).
+If general elections were to be held this week, the three coalition parties would fall far short of a majority, receiving little more support than the center-right opposition bloc of the Christian Democratic Union/Christian Social Union (CDU/CSU).

 The feeling of insecurity has increased dramatically

-According to police crime statistics released in the spring, the number of crimes in Germany last year reached its highest level since 2016.
-At the same time, there has been a simultaneous increase in the population's sense of insecurity.
-Compared to 23% seven years ago, 40% now say they feel unsafe in public spaces.
-In 2017, three-quarters of German citizens reported feeling very safe or safe in public places, streets, or on public transport, compared to just over half today.
+According to police crime statistics released in the spring, the number of crimes committed in Germany in 2023 reached its highest level since 2016.
+At the same time, people feel a great sense of insecurity.
+40% of people now say they feel unsafe in public spaces compared to 23% seven years ago.
+In 2017, three-quarters of German citizens reported feeling very safe or safe in public places, streets or on public transport, compared to just over half today.

-The most common fears are theft and verbal attacks in public.
-Fears of being beaten or sexually harassed are less common.
-Fear of being the victim of a terrorist attack is also less common.
+The most common fears in public are theft and verbal attacks.
+Fears of being beaten or sexually harassed are less common as are the fear of being the victim of a terrorist attack.

 When asked which party could best ensure public safety, most respondents favored the CDU/CSU.